-We are big fans of the US National Parks and enjoyed their amazing trail systems from Yosemite to the Everglades, and from Olympic to Mesa Verde.
+We are big fans of the US National Parks and enjoyed their fantastic trail systems from Yosemite to the Everglades, and from Olympic to Mesa Verde.
 Can you believe that the US National Parks celebrated their 100th Anniversary in 2016?
 Hundred years that protected lands, forests, glaciers, and historical sites for you to enjoy!
-Make sure to visit one of the numerous parks, take a ranger-guided tour and explore the great outdoors.
+Make sure to visit one of the numerous parks, take a ranger-guided tour, and explore the great outdoors.

 In the spirit of celebrating the great outdoors and to thank the US National Parks for the hard work they put that allow us to enjoy the fantastic landscapes, we would like to share the list of our preferred National Parks.
 The list was difficult to compile as each park is unique and offers something different, and we love them all.
 Here are the ones that stole our hearts, more than others and in no particular order.

 These are two separate parks, but they are so close to each other that people usually visit them during the same trip.
 Since they are both in a remote place of Utah, it is generally better to spend a couple of days in the area.
 Arches National Park is famous for its iconic Delicate Arch, but the park contains over 2,000 natural stones arches.
 Canyonlands National Park covers mostly canyons and buttes created by the Colorado River and other smaller rivers.
 The park is divided into four main sections: Island in the Sky, the Needles, the Maze, and the rivers themselves.
 We spent a day wandering through Arches and waited for the sunset for spectacular views of the Delicate Arch – a must-see!
 We camped in Canyonlands and explored the numerous canyons, the trails climbing over beautiful buttes.
 If you want to experience wilderness in a desert environment, these are the parks to go!

 And if you are in Utah, consider checking Zion National Park and Bryce National Park as well!